renderpci/dedalo/docs/publication_api/server_config_api.md

 ### Switching the debugger

-**server_config_api.php**
+./dedalo/publication/server_api/v1/config_api/server_config_api.php

 SHOW_DEBUG `bool`

-Enabling or disambling the debugger for the server API.
+Enabling or disabling the debugger for the server API.
 This parameter is used for development purposes.

 ```php
 define('SHOW_DEBUG', false);